bazurbat/jagen/README.md

 # Jagen

-Jagen is a tool which eases development of multiple interdependent software packages.
-It abstracts peculiarities of individual packages build systems and provides means to manage them as a whole.
+Jagen is a meta build system generator.
+It eases the development of multiple interdependent software packages by abstracting peculiarities of their own build systems and providing facilities to manage them as a whole.

 ### Requirements

-POSIX compatible shell, Lua 5.1 or 5.2 (or JuaJIT 2.0), [Ninja](https://ninja-build.org/).
+POSIX compatible shell, Lua 5.1 or 5.2 (or LuaJIT 2.0), [Ninja](https://ninja-build.org/).

 ## Getting Started